-Avrobio’s application to conduct Phase 1/2 clinical trials of AVR-RD-02 was cleared in October 2018 by Health Canada, which permitted the company to start the studies.
+Avrobio’s application to conduct a Phase 1/2 clinical trial of AVR-RD-02 in patients was cleared by Health Canada in October 2018, permitting the company to open studies.

 AVR-RD-02 in clinical trials

 Researchers used a mouse model of Gaucher disease to assess the efficacy of AVR-RD-02 in preventing and reversing the clinical symptoms of the disease.
-The mice used in the study lacked the GBA gene and mimicked Gaucher disease seen in human patients.
-The study found high levels of beta-glucocerebrosidase in mice treated with AVR-RD-02, which helped in the clearance of glucocerebroside from the spleen and reversing its swelling.
-Steady levels of the enzyme were also detected in other organs such as the liver and bone marrow, which also correlated with a reduction in glucocerebroside levels at these sites.
-The treatment prevented the progression of Gaucher disease, the team noted.
+The mice used in the study lacked the GBA gene and mimicked Gaucher disease seen in patients.
+The study found high levels of beta-glucocerebrosidase in mice treated with AVR-RD-02, which helped in the clearance of glucocerebroside from the spleen and in reversing swelling.
+Steady levels of the enzyme were also detected in other organs, such as the animals’ liver and bone marrow, which also correlated with a reduction in glucocerebroside levels at these sites.
+The treatment prevented the progression of the disease.